Satellile/yara/readme.md

 (note: you can just drag/drop the image into the terminal window, and it will automatically input the image's filepath).

-This is particularly useful since when the workflow isn't embedded into the image (as discussed in the "[Saving, Loading, Deleting, and Listing Queues](#saving-queues)" section above).

 ## Create a Window Displaying the Most Recently Generated Image